TedHusted/awake/awake.md/awake.md

 “Nexus brought up Pulse at the PDB session last Wednesday.
 It felt like enough of a connection to justify an inter-agency meeting,” explains Noah.

-Dr. Marquez nods absently, and then turns her head to stare at the picture of the whiteboard on her tablet.
+Dr. Marquez nods absently.
+Then she turns her head to stare at the picture of the whiteboard on her tablet.

 “Have you shared your findings with a SI?”